 Laboratory Safety

-You should be aware that shipping research materials within the United States and Internationally has become a highly regulated process.
+Shipping research materials within the United States and internationally is a highly regulated process.

-The shipper is responsible for packaging, shipping, and documenting hazardous materials shipments, and they must be DOT/IATA trained prior to doing this.
+The shipper is responsible for packaging, shipping, and documenting hazardous materials shipments and must be DOT/IATA trained before preparing any shipments.

-The shipping of hazardous materials can pose a serious danger to human health, property and the environment if the materials are improperly packaged and labeled and release their contents during transportation.
-For example, an incorrect package can be easily crushed and the containers broken resulting in liquid or solids leaking from the package contaminating handlers and anything in the area.
-The legal, regulatory, and clean-up costs can be in the tens of thousands of $$.
-The US Department of Transportation and the Federal Aviation Administration can and has imposed large fines ($$$$) and possible jail time for persons who knowingly or unknowingly violate these regulations.
+The shipping of hazardous materials can pose a danger to human health, property, and the environment if the materials are improperly packaged and labeled.
+For example, improperly packaged material could be crushed during transport resulting in liquid or solids leaking from the package, contaminating handlers and the surrounding area.
+The U.S. Department of Transportation and the Federal Aviation Administration can and have imposed hefty fines ($$$$) and jail time for persons who knowingly or unknowingly violate these regulations.
+The combined legal, regulatory, and clean-up costs can be tens of thousands of dollars.

-Bottom line: Contact Tufts Laboratory Safety labsafety@tufts.edu and ask for advice on shipping chemicals and biologicals.
+Bottom line: Contact Tufts Laboratory Safety (LS) at labsafety@tufts.edu and ask for advice on shipping chemicals and biologicals.

 Tufts University does not operate a centralized shipping service on any of its campuses.
 Hence, each employee is responsible for packaging, shipping, and documenting hazardous materials shipments.
 Please see the Tufts University Guidance on Transporting Research Samples for more information.